lorantszabo98/Guinea_pig_detector_YOLOv8/README.md

 3.  `trained_models directory`: This directory contains the trained YOLOv8 models. `YOLOv8_small_dataset.pt` is the model which I trained on the small Roboflow dataset (131 images). `YOLOv8_larger_own_dataset.pt` is trained on my own larger dataset (1551 images).

 4.  `inference.py`: This file contains the inference code for the models.
+The script detects the guinea pigs on the images of the test directory (or single test image) with the trained custom YOLOv8 model.
+After that it calculates the number of guinea pigs, remove the background of the ROI-s with `rembg` library and perform color analysis based on the `colorthief` library.
+In the result of this the detected guinea pigs are classified based on their primary color to `black` or `white` classes.

 Dataset